The Urban Farmer

 Get ready to make sacrifices.
 Opportunities are rare, paying ones rarer.
 It takes three or four years to learn the ropes but being an urban farmer is great - so many people are on the hunt for good produce.
 Any chance you get to interact with your customers, take it and see how they share your passion, it’s very rewarding!

 Sutton Community Farm is a London Food Link supporter.
-Read about their work and crowdfunding campaign at suttoncommunityfarm.org.uk
+Read about their work at suttoncommunityfarm.org.uk

 Find out more about good food jobs on the Roots to Work job page.